 FireStorm — FPGA

-FireStorm is not a fixed "sound chip" or a simple video controller — it is a reconfigurable, multi-paradigm execution fabric at the heart of the Ant64.
+FireStorm is not a fixed "sound chip" or a simple video controller — it is a reconfigurable, multi-paradigm execution fabric at the heart of the Ant64, hosting the main CPU and the entire chipset on a single die.

 Overview